klinquist/airbnbScheduler/README.md

-## Airbnb Lock Coder for Hubitat
+## Airbnb/Houfy Lock Coder for Hubitat

-This script is designed to program a lock code & set a mode on a Hubitat hub at Airbnb checkin/check out times.
+This script programs a lock code & sets a mode on a Hubitat hub based on reservation calendars (Airbnb + Houfy) and manual visits.

 This runs on a raspberry pi in my house on the same network as the Hubitat.

+## Features (high level)

+- Polls Airbnb and/or Houfy iCal feeds and schedules check-in / check-out actions
+- Optional “Arriving soon” action (time + day offset) for pre-arrival automation
+- Web UI for viewing upcoming items, setting configuration, and managing manual visits
+- Manual visits support (useful for direct bookings / friends & family)
+- Late check-out scheduling for an active reservation from the UI

 ## Installation & Usage